hyperoslo/remove-collaborator-from-heroku-apps/README.md

 [Hyper] made this.
 We're a bunch of folks who love building things.
 You should [tweet us] if you can't get it to work.
 In fact, you should tweet us anyway.
-If you're using remove-collaborator-from-heroku-applications, we probably want to [hire you].
+If you're using remove-collaborator-from-heroku-apps, we probably want to [hire you].

 [Hyper]: https://github.com/hyperoslo
 [tweet us]: http://twitter.com/hyperoslo